 Let’s chat about your desire for a networking speaker who will create engagement at your next conference.
 As a motivational speaker, I promise you meeting will be better when I weave my stories and content around your meeting theme.
 Motivation and inspiration make a difference, and together we can create a culture for better networking that will make your event memorable.

 Since I wrote this blog post I have talked to several people about why a NETWORKING SPEAKER is a good fit (or not a fit) for their conferences.
 A very wise meeting planner said that in selecting a speaker she must ensure that the topic is important to her association’s members.
-In the current booming economic situation she thinks people do see the value.
+In the current booming economic situation she thinks people do not see the value.
 Jobs are available.
 Her feeling was that “networking” will become a more popular topic when the economy goes down.

 However, you cannot wait to make networking a priority until you need something.
 If you start building industry relationships and showing up at your association events only when you looking to get something, it wont work.